Posted Thursday afternoon, April 20, 2017.

 Doesn’t matter.
 Doesn’t matter who put him over the top.
 He was that close because 62 million other people voted for him, and the vast majority of them were regular Republican voters who’d been voting reliably Republican all their adult lives.
 And here’s the thing.

 Whether they thought they were voting for “Donald Trump” or Donald Trump, they knew they were voting for someone who’d put racial resentment, xenophobia, anger at and fear of THOSE OTHERS at the center of his campaign.

 And the media let him and them off the hook.

-They kept telling anybody who with a microphone or an open notebook that it was, basically, all about the Wall, and the media said, No, that’s not it, you’re economically anxious.
+His voters kept telling anybody who with a microphone or an open notebook that it was, basically, all about the Wall, and the media said, No, that’s not it, you’re economically anxious.
 You’re just poor working stiffs who are tired of getting the shaft from the Washington political establishment and being sneered at and brushed off by the East and Left Coast intellectual elites.
 You’re not racists.
 You’re not sexists.
 You’re not know-nothings.
-You’re just folks who with problems that make you mad and frustrated and liberals should sympathize with your anger and frustration.
+You’re just folks with problems that make you mad and frustrated and liberals should sympathize with your anger and frustration.
 So all that scary, crazy, and hateful stuff Trump says is just stuff he’s saying and we don’t have to take him or any of it seriously.
 The point is he’s the only one in this campaign speaking up on your behalf.

 Ok, if you say so.